Silveere/fabric-lite/README-modrinth.md

 ## Description

 Fabric Lite* is a "lightweight" (50+ mods) vanilla-compatible modpack with optimization mods and sane defaults.
-It comes bundled with well-known mods, including Sodium, Iris, and Continuity.
+It comes bundled with well-known mods, including Sodium, Iris, and Continuity, as well as some well-known shaders.
 Built-in resource packs, such as the ones provided by Continuity, are enabled by default.
 The modpack changes a few options in both Vanilla Minecraft and the mods to provide a more streamlined experience.

 I mainly created this because I was unhappy with the myriad of other modpack choices always missing some mod that I like, and I was sick of constantly recreating the same "modpack" in my launcher each time a new version came out, forgetting some mods, changing a bunch of settings, forgetting other settings, only to realize I forgot to download shaders.